Explore our expert-made templates & start with the right one for you.

 Pipelines are how businesses derive value from their data.
 There are countless ways organizations can deploy their pipelines.
 But there are certain principles to keep in mind.

-6 Key Factors When Assembling Data Pipelines
+6 Key Factors When Building Data Pipelines

 There are multiple factors you could easily overlook under the pressure of getting your pipelines up and running, alleviate your engineering backlog, and provide your data analysts and scientists with the support for which they’ve been clamoring.

 But ignoring any one of these factors could lead to serious issues just a bit downstream.
-So be sure to pay attention to the following as you choose tools and technology and assign tasks:
+So be sure to pay attention to the following as you choose data pipeline tools and technology and assign tasks:

 1. Understand the engine you’re running